jfhovinne/pycm15/README.md

 ### CM15d plugins ###

 Plugins (based on the Yapsy plugin system) can be loaded by CM15d and subscribe to CM15 events.

-Two example plugins are provided: the first one will simply print the data it receives to stdout, while the second one will send the data to an AMQP server, such as RabbitMQ.
+Two example plugins are provided: the first one will simply print the data it receives to stdout, while the second one will send the data to an AMQP server, such as RabbitMQ (Python Pika required).